 The Importance of Performance Metrics

 As noted above, in a general sense, monitoring and measuring a business website’s KPIs gives a company’s marketing directors an inside view on how well their business/marketing and sales strategies are doing, from an online perspective (in association with web assets).
-This means that a business can use such data to strategically change and optimize their marketing directives, and to even alter their business model based on who – and how – they are attracting certain customers.
+This means that a business can use such data to strategically change and optimize their marketing directives, and to even alter their business model based on whom – and how – they are attracting certain customers.
 That is, when viewing their marketing IT strategic plan, such executives can determine how well their blueprint is holding up in the real world, and alter steps as needed to reach their overarching goals.

-For example, if executives want to monitor how online leads are finding the business web page, they might track whether leads/customers are arriving on the initial page via google SERPs/Organic search results, or Advertisements, and can even determine how different demographics are finding different products and services.
+For example, if executives want to monitor how online leads are finding the business web page, they might track whether leads/customers are arriving at the initial page via Google SERPs/Organic search results, or Advertisements, and can even determine how different demographics are finding different products and services.
 This can either prove or disprove current marketing strategies that aim to target different demographics via specific online routes, which can result in optimizing and tweaking marketing strategies.